Why Agile is more important than ever

 Agile project management, with its fundamental expectation that the requirement will evolve and change during the course of the project, is well positioned to support achievement of organisational outcomes as we head towards the final days of 2021.
 A quick glance at the values and principles of the Agile Manifesto reveals how central people are to what it means and what it offers: customer collaboration, responding to change, customer satisfaction, self-organising teams, regular adaptation.

 For those of us who work on people-dependent changes and changes aimed at building organisational resilience and that bounce-backability I mentioned earlier, understanding how we attune our change management practice for both agile and Agile has never been more important.
 How best can we prepare, equip and support individuals, from the most senior to the most junior, as work begins to build organisational agility?
 What does it mean for our change practice if that work, at least in part, is being developed iteratively under the banner of an Agile development?
 Whether it is a move to agile or working in Agile, mobilising our people to achieve outcomes and deliver results has never been of greater imperative.

 Prosci has taken a deep-dive into the Intersection of Agile and Change Management.
 Take a look at the executive summary of their report or join us on one of our highly interactive virtual Agile and Change Management workshops to review the findings of this Prosci research and to explore what it means for your change management practice.
-We offer individual places in the UK and Singapore or can bring Private training to your organisation, find out more.
+We offer individual places in Singapore or can bring Private training to your organisation, contact us to find out more.